 Though you’ll find a very few benches here, so much of the Shell’s charm comes from sitting on its sprawling lawn beneath a wide-open sky (the Shell is part of Memphis’ historic Overton Park).
 Bring a blanket, folding chair and even a picnic (though food and drink concessionaires tend to hang out on concert nights).

 3. The Center for Southern Folklore: This nonprofit champion of all things Delta is best known for its colorful gift store at 123 S. Main St. (check out the collection of old photos and concert posters) and the Memphis Music and Heritage Festival it hosts annually around Labor Day.
 But pop in on a Friday or Saturday night and you’ll find live music on the cheap ($6 for a single ticket/$10 for two; kids under 12 get in free).
-My pick: Get to the Center on May 25 for the soulful folksiness of Memphis’ Star & Micey.
 And bring your appetite – the Center cooks up, among other items, greens and cornbread based on the family recipe of its co-founder and director Judy Peiser.
 As a greens-and-cornbread kind of girl, I go for the music and the food.

 One More Thing

-If you’re looking to get out of the hustle and bustle of the big city, head east to Brownsville on May 26 for the Exit 56 Bluesfest.
-Local and regional favorites such as Theo D “The Boogieman,” Sean “Bad” Apple, Eric Hughes, and headliners Elmo and the Shades, will perform from the porch of the home of Blues pioneer “Sleepy” John Estes.
+If you’re looking to get out of the hustle and bustle of the big city, head east to Brownsville for the annual Exit 56 Bluesfest.
+Local and regional favorites perform from the porch of the home of Blues pioneer “Sleepy” John Estes.
 Get more details here.